PSPC-SPAC-buyandsell/von_anchor/docs/source/design/util.rst

 Encoding
 ***********************************

-The encoding implementation resides here, encoding indy-sdk attributes.
+The encoding implementation operates on indy-sdk attributes.
 Recall that indy-sdk operates elliptic curve cryptography on (immense) numeric input, and hence its callers must map all attribute values to non-negative integers for processing.
 Each attribute in indy-sdk structures carries a dict mapping raw and encoded keys to their respective values.
 Note however that indy-sdk has a 256-bit limit on encoded (integer) values.

 The ``cred_attr_value()`` convenience method takes a raw value and returns its indy-sdk mapping to its raw and encoded values.